 In order to bid you will need to make an online application and submit evidence so we can verify your case.

 Applicants are assessed and prioritised according to their housing need and the criteria can be found in the Housing Allocations Scheme

 Please click the link below to complete an online pre-assessment to see if you are eligible for social housing.

 If you are eligible you will then be able to complete the housing online application form.

 At the end of the online application form you will also be asked to upload your supporting documents.
 Your application will be assessed once we have received all your supporting documents.
-This will take up to four weeks.
+This will take up to twelve weeks.

 If you need help to complete the online pre-assessment call our Customer Services contact center on 01424 787000

 - You can find more information on the scheme at the Sussex Homemove choice page.

 - See our FAQs for the most frequently asked questions.

 If you are making a new application you will need to provide supporting documents so we can verify your case and assess your housing need.